Natural Birth Tips

-Most pregnant women I speak to express some level of desire, be it overwhelming or wavering, to give birth naturally – and first lets be clear on language – natural meaning no drugs or interventions, not born through their vagina, which is a vaginal birth.
+Most pregnant women I speak to express a level of desire, be it overwhelming or wavering, to give birth naturally or vaginally.

-There is also an epidemic of fear about labour pain which prevents women from even wanting a natural birth.
-You can read more about this in our article about fears in labour.
+There is an epidemic of fear about labour pain, which prevents women from even wanting a natural birth (or vaginal birth).
+You can read more about this in our article which covers common fears about labour.

-A normal physiological birth without drugs reduces possible risks and complications for mother and baby and reduces the need for further obstetric interventions that may follow as a result of having those drugs.
+A normal physiological birth without drugs reduces possible risks and complications for both mother and baby, and reduces the need for further obstetric interventions which may follow as a result.

 So how does one go about increasing their chances of a normal physiological birth?
-Here are a few suggestions below.
+Here are 10 natural birth tips.

 Firstly, it helps to make sure that you want a normal physiological birth for the right reasons, in order to stay motivated during your labour and birth.
 Ask yourself why you want to birth this way and what your motivations are.